Farm to School – Resources

 Connect with a Local Farmer

 Help kids make the connection to where their food comes from by inviting a farmer to your site, planning a field trip to a farm, or visit a farmers’ market.
-To get started, visit The Maryland’s Best website to locate a farmer and farmer.
+To get started, visit The Maryland’s Best website to locate a local farm and farmer.
 If you would like to plan a field trip to a farmers’ market, visit Maryland’s Farmers’ Market Association to locate a market.

 - If you would like to plan a visit to your site with a farmer, use this FSNE Invite a Farmer to the Classroom.